RasaHQ/rasa/docs/policies.rst

     domain of the bot.
 These are used to identify whether the user confirmed to a suggestion or denied it.

-Asking the User for Confirmation
+Default Actions for Confirmation and Clarification
-""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""

-By default the action ``action_default_ask_confirmation`` is triggered which asks the users whether they actually had the recognized intent.
-It is suggested to overwrite the behavior of this default implementation to have more meaningful prompts.
+Rasa Core provides the default implementations ``action_default_ask_confirmation`` and ``action_default_ask_clarification`` which are triggered when the bot should ask the user to confirm or to clarify their intent.
+In case of ``action_default_ask_confirmation`` it is suggested to overwrite the behavior of its default implementation to have more meaningful prompts.
 This is done with :ref:`customactions`.

-Asking the User for Clarification
-"""""""""""""""""""""""""""""""""

-By default the action ``action_default_ask_clarification`` is triggered to ask the user for a clarification of their request.
-This action utter the message for the response template ``utter_ask_clarification``.
-The behavior can be customized by implementing a :ref:`customactions`.
+Since the default ``action_default_ask_clarification`` action utters the response template ``utter_ask_clarification``, it should be sufficient to add a appropriate template for that in the domain.

 .. include:: feedback.inc